Home / Main Dishes / Lebanese Eggplant and Chickpea Stew

 Liz eating eggplant and chickpea stew.

-I prefer to eat my Lebanese Eggplant and Chickpea Stew with pita bread, but you can enjoy it over rice pilaf as well.
+I prefer to eat my Lebanese Eggplant and Chickpea Stew with pita bread, but you can enjoy it over Lebanese Rice Pilaf as well.
 Let me know how you serve it in a comment!

 Your spoon is waiting.